idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/NSFVMixturePhaseInterface.md

 - $\phi_2$ is the volume fraction of phase 2

 !alert note
-The kernel simultaneously adds to the residual of phases 1 and 2 if the transport of both phases are included in the model.
-So, there is no need to add a separate kernel for each phase.
+The kernel adds to the residual for the phase identified in `variable`.
+The complementary kernel for the second phase is needed to preserve the phase fraction.

 !syntax parameters /FVKernels/NSFVMixturePhaseInterface